giriaryan694-a11y/john-gcloud-setup/README.md

 Install the latest **John the Ripper (Jumbo)** on **Google Cloud Shell** with a single command.

-The script compiles John from source, installs the Python `wordlists` package, extracts `rockyou.txt`, creates convenient aliases, and provides a complete cleanup option.
+The script compiles John from source, installs the `wordlists` package, extracts `rockyou.txt`, creates convenient aliases, and provides a complete cleanup option.

 ---